lewagon/dotfiles/05-Rails/01-Rails-intro/03-Longest-word-game/README.md

 First, delete the `test/controllers/games_controller_test.rb` file if it got generated.
 We will be doing [**System Testing**](http://guides.rubyonrails.org/testing.html#system-testing).
 The goal of this kind of testing is to automate all the manual testing of "code editing / go to the browser / reload the page / check if this is working".
 Everything you did manually in the browser can be done _via_ code!

-First, you need to make sure you have a **recent** version of Chrome on your system (not Chromium).
+We will use _Headless Chrome_ for System Testing.
+It's a browser without a user interface, well-suited for this kind of automated tests.
+Before running your system tests you need to make sure you have a **recent** version of Chrome on your system (not Chromium).
 It's available for both OSX and Ubuntu.

-Then you need to install `chromedriver` (if you did this step in the previous exercise, just skip it):
+Then you need to install `chromedriver`:

 ```bash
  # macOS